 Loved Leave No Trace?

-Relive the highs and lows of Debra Granik’s remarkable coming-of-age story and discover how the filmmakers brought it to life with this ebook on Leave No Trace.
+Relive the highs and lows of Debra Granik’s remarkable coming-of-age story and discover how the filmmakers brought it to life with this book on Leave No Trace.

 About the ebook Leave No Trace: A Special Issue

-This ebook is a crucial roadmap to the inner-workings of Leave No Trace.
+This book is a crucial roadmap to the inner-workings of Debra Granik’s Leave No Trace.
 If you loved the film, you won’t want to miss Elena Lazic’s interviews with director Debra Granik and cinematographer Michael McDonough, as well as Alex Heeney’s interview with editor Jane Rizzo, and her thorough interrogation of every facet of Ben Foster’s performance and oeuvre, based on a conversation with the actor himself.

-Inside, you’ll also find Gillie Collins’ essay about the film as a coming-of-age story; Orla Smith’s in-depth analysis of Thomasin McKensie’s role in the film; and Brett Pardy’s important meditation on Granik’s representation of poverty.
+Inside, you’ll also find Gillie Collins’ essay about Leave No Trace as a coming-of-age story; Orla Smith’s in-depth analysis of Thomasin McKensie’s role in the film; and Brett Pardy’s important meditation on Debra Granik’s representation of poverty.

-Bursting with exclusive content and incisive analyses, this is an eBook to read and cherish.
-Make it yours now.
+Bursting with exclusive content and incisive analyses, this is an book to read and cherish if you are a Leave No Trace and Debra Granik fan.
+Make the ebook yours now.

 Preview the ebook with our podcast on Leave No Trace

-Preview the ebook with our podcast on Leave No Trace where we discuss the insights gleaned from writing and researching the book.
+Preview the book with our podcast on Debra Granik’s Leave No Trace where we discuss the insights gleaned from writing and researching the book.

 Contents of the ebook on Leave No Trace